apason/ttk-15/README.md

 ## coming up
+This project is discontinued.
-ttk-15 is still in under development.
+~~ ttk-15 is still in under development.
 We are planned at least following things to next versions:
  * Graphical user interface and debugger (gtk, qt or both)
  * Implementation of breakpoints to debugger so debugging will be much easier.
  * ttk-15 and ttk-91 has very inefficient state register.
 In any exception